Profit Shifting of Multinational Corporations Worldwide: Abstract

 \section{Abstract}

-We exploit the new multinational corporations' country-by-country reporting data with unparalleled country coverage to study the distributional consequences of profit shifting to tax havens.
-We find that countries with lower incomes tend to lose more tax revenue relative to total tax revenues.
-We estimate that multinational corporations worldwide shifted up to US\$1 trillion of profits in 2016.
-We further establish that corporations headquartered in the United States and China shift profits most aggressively and that the Cayman Islands is the largest tax haven.
-In terms of methodology, we show that a logarithmic function is preferable to linear and quadratic ones for modelling the extremely non-linear relationship between profits and tax rates.
-Although their estimates of the global scale of profit shifting are similar, they differ substantially at country level: the logarithmic function points to profits being shifted considerably more to countries with zero or very low effective tax rates.
+We exploit the new country-by-country reporting data of multinational corporations, with unparalleled country coverage, to reveal the distributional consequences of profit shifting.
+We estimate that multinational corporations worldwide shifted over \$850 billion in profits in 2017, primarily to countries with effective tax rates below 10\%.
+Countries with lower incomes lose a larger share of their total tax revenue due to profit shifting.
+We further show that a logarithmic function is better suited for capturing the non-linear relationship between profits and tax rates than linear or quadratic functions.
+Our findings highlight effective tax rates’ importance for profit shifting and tax reforms.

 \keywords{multinational corporation, corporate taxation, profit shifting, effective tax rate, country-by-country reporting, global development}

 \jelcodes{F23, H25, H26, H32}

 \onehalfspacing